vganamukhi/Veena_Portfolio/README.md

 # Project 3

 Lives of Americans with multiple jobs: Analyze the lives or satisfaction levels of people with single job when compared to those with multiple jobs.
 ATUS survey data was used.
 Python and R programming languages were used to clean and analyze the data.
 Seminar was presented on the findings.
 Tableau and JMP was used for graphs and data insights.
+Using foloowing libraries: R (shiny, ggplot2, tidyverse, ggplot2, plotly) and Python libraries such as Numpy,Scipy, Matplotlib, SNS etc...

 # Project 4